wilbcn/HomeLab/Active-Directory-Setup/README.md

 - RAS/NAT is configured to allow internal clients to access the internet while remaining in the private AD environment.
 - The DHCP Server on the DC assigns IP addresses to internal clients within the specified range.

 Below is the network architecture we will configure.
-During the network config, I explain why these parameters were chosen.
+During the network config, I elaborate on these parameters.

 ![image](https://github.com/user-attachments/assets/6ca339b3-81a4-4fae-a18e-bb9ae381c48d)